Suspect in shooting of two Canadian police found dead

 TORONTO The suspect in the shootings of two Canadian police officers in an Alberta casino on Saturday was found dead after being tracked to an unoccupied home, the Royal Canadian Mounted Police said.

-The wounded officers are being treated in hospital.
-The RCMP said Constable David Matthew Wynn, 42, is in grave condition while Auxiliary Constable Derek Walter Bond, 49, remains in serious but stable condition.
+One of the two officers shot earlier on Saturday, Constable David Matthew Wynn, 42, remained in grave condition in hospital.
+The other, Auxiliary Constable Derek Walter Bond, 49, had been released after treatment.

 The officers were investigating a stolen vehicle when they were shot.
 Police said earlier the suspect, who fled the scene, was a white male aged 25 to 35.